OWASP/CheatSheetSeries/cheatsheets/PHP_Configuration_Cheat_Sheet.md

 # PHP Configuration and Deployment

-## Suhosin

-Consider using [Suhosin](http://www.hardened-php.net/suhosin/index.html) if you want to patch many custom security flaws in various parts of PHP.

 ## php.ini

 Some of following settings need to be adapted to your system, in particular `session.save_path`, `session.cookie_path` (e.g. `/var/www/mysite`), and `session.cookie_domain` (e.g. `ExampleSite.com`).